Léo Bahia

-Leonardo Alves São Pedro de Jesus (born 4 November 1994), commonly known as Léo Bahia, is a Brazilian professional footballer who plays as a left-back for Yokohama FC.
+Leonardo Alves São Pedro de Jesus (born 4 November 1994), commonly known as Léo Bahia, is a Brazilian professional footballer who plays as a left-back.

 Club career

 Bahia joined the Copa Paulista with Audax in 2013, but was not involved.
 On 2 August of the following year, he recorded his first appearance at the same tournament.
 In 2015, he made his first league appearance at Campeonato Paulista.
 In the summer of the same year, he was loaned to Oeste, and made his first appearance in the national league in Campeonato, Brasileiro and Serie B. In 2017, he transferred to Bangu on a loan until the summer.
 He left Audax in November 2018.

 The following year, Bahia was unaffiliated, but at the start of 2020 he joined Tonan Maebashi of the second division of the Kantō Soccer League.
 His registered name at the time was Leonardo.